shuhei/cymbal/README.md

 # Cymbal

-Yet another Rust implementation of the Monkey language from "Writing an Interpreter in Go."
+Yet another Rust implementation of the Monkey language from "Writing an Interpreter in Go" and "Writing a Compiler in Go."

 [![CircleCI](https://circleci.com/gh/shuhei/cymbal.svg?style=svg)](https://circleci.com/gh/shuhei/cymbal)